TheKK/progress/README.md

 =========

 - BarBuilder, so we can do some customization, e.g. change the symbols used
-- Add more type of indicators, e.g. spinning symbol or nayn cat :3
+- Add more type of indicators, e.g. spinning symbol or nyan cat :3
-- Color/styled text support.
+- Color/styled text support
-  - I currently use `print!("{:<50}")`, but it count unprintable text as well, I have to solve it first.
+  - I currently use `print!("{:<50}")`, but it counts unprintable text as well.
+I'll have to solve that first.
-- Make output format customizable, despite I have no idea how to achieve this for now (or shall we?).
+- Make output format customizable, although I have no idea how to achieve this for now.

 License
 =======